tomheston/clinical-trial-fragility-robustness./data/README_empirical.md

 # Data Dictionary — corpus_empirical_trials_v2_2026-03-23.xlsx

 **Version:** 1.0
-**Date:** 2026-02-01
+**Date:** 23-MAR-2026
 **Trials:** 100
 **Columns:** 20

 ## Overview

-Empirical corpus of binary-outcome randomized controlled trials used to validate the four-metric fragility-robustness framework (SFI, PFI, MFQ, RQ) in Heston (2026).
+Empirical corpus of binary-outcome clinical trials used to validate the four-metric fragility-robustness framework (SFI, PFI, MFQ, RQ) in Heston (2026).
 Each row is one trial.
-All trials have clearly reported 2×2 cell counts from parallel-group designs with fixed follow-up periods.
+All trials have clearly reported 2×2 cell counts from parallel-group designs with binary outcomes.

-**Inclusion criteria:** Parallel-group RCT; binary primary outcome; all four cell counts (a, b, c, d) explicitly reported; pharmaceutical or diagnostic intervention.
+**Inclusion criteria:** two group clinical trials with binary primary outcome; all four cell counts (a, b, c, d) able to be derived.

 **Exclusion criteria:** Adaptive designs without stable final counts; multi-arm trials not reducible to a pairwise contrast; time-to-event outcomes without binary reduction.